Joel Álvarez yields to Amosov at UFC 328 without making excuses

-Asturian fighter Joel Álvarez suffered a submission defeat in the second round against Ukrainian Yaroslav Amosov during UFC 328, held early this morning.
+Asturian fighter Joel Álvarez suffered a submission defeat in the second round against Ukrainian Yaroslav Amosov during UFC 328, held in the early hours of this morning.
 After the fight, Álvarez gave a statement without excuses, taking responsibility for his performance in the octagon.
-A lesson in humility that contrasts with the usual noise in defeats.
+A lesson in humility that contrasts with the usual noise surrounding defeats.

 The technical flaw in the ground game that decided the fight 🤼

-Álvarez's key mistake occurred when he allowed Amosov to control his right wrist during a takedown attempt, facilitating the transition to a kimura.
-In the technical analysis, the Asturian neglected the defense of his arm while loading weight onto the Ukrainian's hip, a common error in fighters who prioritize striking.
+Álvarez's key error occurred when he allowed Amosov to control his right wrist during a takedown attempt, facilitating the transition to a kimura.
+In the technical analysis, the Asturian neglected the defense of his arm while loading weight onto the Ukrainian's hip, a common mistake among fighters who prioritize striking.
 The lack of base adjustment and Amosov's constant pressure sealed the submission in the second round.

 The UFC version of a series spoiler you didn't see coming 🎬

-Joel arrived with the attitude of someone about to premiere the final chapter of his saga and ended up watching the credits two minutes into the second round.
-Amosov, like a neighbor with no filter, spoiled the script for him with a submission that even Netflix writers wouldn't have signed off on.
+Joel arrived with the attitude of someone about to premiere the final chapter of his saga and ended up watching the credits at the two-minute mark of the second round.
+Amosov, like an unfiltered neighbor, spoiled the script with a submission that even Netflix writers wouldn't have signed off on.
 At least, Álvarez didn't blame the ring or the jet lag, something we appreciate in an era of premium excuses.